Spansion Beats Expectations But Takes A Step Back Anyway

 - Add Spansion to My Watchlist.

 The article Spansion Beats Expectations But Takes A Step Back Anyway originally appeared on Fool.com.Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-The Motley Fool has no positions in the stocks mentioned above.
+The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.